Rebranding, UI/UX Design, Research

 As the sole designer at LiveStories, I redesigned the UX/UI of entire product, including overhauling the UX/UI for its website and core data visualization tools, and the branding and product design language.
 All this was to make “data about how we work, live, and play” more accessible, especially to those who are not “data experts.”

 Knowledge about data science also varied between users.
-A concept that one user calls an “indicator” is known to another as a “dimension,” and both of these things are concepts not generally ell-known to constituents who were the target audience of visualizations.
+A concept that one user calls an “indicator” is known to another as a “dimension,” and both of these things are concepts not generally well-known to constituents who were the target audience of visualizations.

 I started all concepts from sketches.

-Once I had a general idea for a feature, and feedback from the VP of Product and development teams on what parts seemed most challenging to understand and develop, I started tested.
+Once I had a general idea for a feature, and feedback from the VP of Product and development teams on what parts seemed most challenging to understand and develop, I started testing.
 I created a process for user testing new features on our existing customer base, using low-fidelity click-through prototypes and live builds.
 I interacted with all customers remotely.